Rwanda’s National Forest Policy

 - Indigenous plant species which are on the verge of extinction require protection.
 This is especially the case for plant species used as raw material for local traditional medicines.

-Whereas the implementation of the 2004 Forestry Policy was monitored by Provincial Commissions on forests, the responsibility shifted in the new 2010 Forest Policy to improve monitoring and implementation.
-The National Forestry Authority, established in 2008, is now in charge of monitoring and evaluation, as well as necessary reporting, alongside local government.
+An important institutional arrangement was made in 2008 with the establishment of the National Forest Authority.
+Whereas the implementation of the 2004 Forestry Policy was monitored by Provincial Commissions on forests, the responsibility shifted to the National Forestry Authority, which is now in charge of monitoring and evaluation, as well as necessary reporting, alongside local government.
 The National Forest Authority has a Board of Directors as its supreme organ which is responsible for making decisions.

-Whereas Rwanda’s forest area had previously been experiencing a dramatic decline, there was a net increase in forest cover of approximately 13 % between 2005 and 2010 from 385,228 ha to 435,228 ha.
+Whereas Rwanda’s forest area has been experiencing a dramatic decline before 2000, there was a net increase in forest cover of approximately 13 % between 2005 and 2010 from 385,228 ha to 435,228 ha.
 This equates to forest cover of 18 % of the total land area in 2010.
 Compared to 1990 levels the net increase in forest cover was an even greater 37 %.

-Budget increases in the forest fund from US $ 1,368,163 in 2004 to US $ 2,354,406 in 2010 were spent on an afforestation / reforestation programme.
+Budget increases in the forest fund from US $ 1.368.163 in 2004 to US $ 4.000.000 in 2019 were spent on an afforestation / reforestation programme.
 Its positive impacts include the greening of the Bugesera Region, the afforestation of Umutara in Eastern province and the recovery of more than 600ha of forest in the Gishwati zone which was replanted with indigenous species.
+The Gishwati- Mukura natural forests are now gazetted as a National Park.

 There have been other notable localised achievements for forests and biodiversity.
-For example, the Gishwati Area Conservation Programme (GACP) which began in September 2007 has increased its forest reserve by 67 % (from 886 ha in 2008 to 1,484 ha today) and with it the chimpanzee population.
+For example, the Gishwati Area Conservation Programme (GACP) which began in September 2007 has increased its forest reserve by 67 % (from 886 ha in 2008 to 1.484 ha in 2012) and with it the chimpanzee population.
 Every extra hectare increases their chances of survival by providing food and habitat.

 Rwanda´s National Forestry Policy serves as a good model for other African countries.
-Although Rwanda is the most populated country in Africa and demand for space is high, it is the most afforested country on the continent.
-These policies could also be a model for countries with special topographic or climatic conditions as Rwanda has adapted its legislation to include different ecological zones, covering high mountains as well as semi-arid zones using different trees which are adapted to varying conditions.
+Although Rwanda is the most densely populated country in Africa and demand for space is high, it is the most afforested country on the continent.
+The Forest Policy could also be a model for countries with special topographic or climatic conditions as Rwanda has adapted its legislation to include different ecological zones, covering high mountains as well as semi-arid zones using different trees which are adapted to varying conditions.

 Rwanda - Forests of Hope